 2.2 EXISTING VIRTUAL LABS SYSTEMS.

-2.2.1 PACKET TRACER.
+2.2.1 PACKET TRACER

 Cisco Packet Tracer is a powerful network simulation program that allows students to experiment with network behavior and answer many questions that can only be done in a practical environment.
 As an integral part of the Networking Academy comprehensive learning experience, Packet Tracer provides simulation, visualization, authoring, assessment, and collaboration capabilities and facilitates the teaching and learning of complex technology concepts using the virtual laboratory.